immcantation/scoper/docs/topics/spectralClones.md

 clone
 :   the output column name containing the clone ids.

+fields
+:   additional fields to use for grouping.

 cell_id
 :   name of the column containing cell identifiers or barcodes.